-When you roll out of bed in the morning, you probably don’t have any noteworthy problems with asking your significant other to help you out by brewing the coffee, moving the clothes out of the dryer or leaving the fan on in the bathroom so that the mirror isn’t steamy when you go to get ready.
+When you roll out of bed in the morning, you probably don’t have any noteworthy problems with asking your significant other to help you out by brewing the coffee or moving the clothes out of the dryer.
 But when you get home for the day, unwind with your partner and kick-start a little romance, do you suddenly lose your voice?
+Perhaps you haven’t learned yet how to ask for what you want in bed!

 Why is it so difficult to make a request in the bedroom?
 After all, you (hopefully) trust your partner and know that getting what you want is probably only a few simple words away.
 Yet when the time comes to get busy in bed, you still find yourself struggling to bring your desires to fruition.